ejboettcher/container-landscape/README.md

 # Introduction
 The purpose of this repository is to provide a technology landscape evaluation with the goal of determining which container technologies can potentially run on DoD HPC systems at scale to solve data analytics workflow problems and what hardware architectures are best to support them.
-This includes the following container technologies for consideration: LXD, OpenStack, Shifter, and Singularity.
-In addition to these some preliminary research went into technologies similar to OpenStack (RedHat's OpenShift, Kubernetes) but these technologies suffer from the same problem as Openstack, they were not developed to support HPC hardware and workloads.
-Of particular concern is their reliance on a more general purpose workload manager which do not work well with typical HPC workload managers.
+This guide includes the following container technologies for consideration: LXD, OpenStack, Shifter, and Singularity.
+In addition to these, some preliminary research went into technologies similar to OpenStack (RedHat's OpenShift, Kubernetes) but these technologies suffer from the same problem as Openstack - they were not developed to support HPC hardware and workloads.
+Of particular concern is their reliance on a more general purpose workload manager which does not work well with typical HPC workload managers.

 The final list of container technologies will be determined in collaboration with the PETTT DSATA team.
 For each technology investigated we will minimally list the security and system privilege requirements, describe the types of applications that can be addressed, and determine whether the technology can be deployed on current systems or requires some specialized architecture.
-Include other information to help differentiate the products and recommend which ones to investigate further.
+This overiew may include other information to help differentiate the products and recommend which ones to investigate further.

 ## Description of Contents
 Each folder will contain some basic information regarding the named technology including a commented setup.sh script, a README.md file that will outline the technology and any additional documents or files useful for demonstrating the technology.